The Return of Rock

 The Return of Rock is the fourth studio album by American musician and pianist Jerry Lee Lewis, released on the Smash label in 1965.

 Background

-This was the first studio album on Smash to feature new material by Lewis, with the pianist having recorded remakes of his Sun hits for Golden Hits of Jerry Lee Lewis the year before.
-Lewis had not enjoyed much chart success since becoming an industry pariah after the news of his marriage to his 13-year-old cousin Myra came to light in 1958, but he retained a loyal fan base in Europe, which showed great enthusiasm for his wild shows.
-Lewis had also recorded Live at the Star Club, Hamburg in 1964, an album that many consider one of the wildest performances ever.
-Lewis had been touring non-stop since the scandal and his ability to play ferocious rock and roll had remained undiminished in the face of dwindling sales.
-Hoping to recapture his past success, Lewis and producer Shelby Singleton began work on a new rock and roll album.

-In the liner notes, Robert Tubert wrote: "Rock is the music which vibrantly records the time in which we live ... and Jerry Lee Lewis is one of its greatest exponents."
-Rock is "the voice of the young".
-Jerry Lee Lewis was one of the founders of the new musical idiom in the 1950s.
-He should be listened to by the 1960s generation because he is "telling it like it is."
-It was a sales pitch to the new generation by a legendary musician present at the creation of Rock and Roll.

 The single released from the album was "Baby, Hold Me Close" backed by "I Believe in You".

 Recording

 The album featured "Baby, Hold Me Close", a song composed by Jerry Lee Lewis and Bob Tubert.
-"Baby, Hold Me Close" was the song released as the A side 45 single from the album with "I Believe in You" as the B side.
+"Baby, Hold Me Close" was the song released as the A-side 45 single from the album, with "I Believe in You" as the B-side.
 This was the only single from the album.
 The single reached no. 129 on the Billboard Bubbling Under the Hot 100 Chart.
 Jerry Lee Lewis performed the song live on the musical variety TV series Shindig! in 1965.